 I listened and tried to help; my friend went back to her abuser.
 Now what?
 Unfortunately, this is too often the case.
 It is not your fault because it was not your decision.
 The important thing to do when this happens is to remain open and available; if you are able, let your friend or family member know that you are not passing judgment on decisions made.
 Be aware that relationship violence follows patterns of behavior, and that your friend or family member may be responding to the abuser’s sense of remorse or promises to change.
 The dynamic between an abuser and his or her victim is unique to them as a couple or family.
 There may be pressures that are not understood by others in the family or community.
 Be genuine.
 Be available.
 Be open.

 I really think my friend/family member is in danger.
 What do I do?
 First, understand your limitations.
 There are many things not in your control.
 Helping your friend assess the danger could be an important way to support his or her decision-making process.
 Does the abuser have a history of violence against others or against the police?
 Does the abuser have a history of drug or alcohol abuse?
 Has the abuser ever choked the victim?
 Has the abuser ever threatened the victim with a gun or other deadly weapon?
 If there are children in the home, have they seen the violence?
 If the answer to the above questions is “yes”, the danger level is high.
 You can help your friend develop a safety plan.
-You can encourage your family member to keep phones charged in order to call 911.
+You can encourage your family member to keep their phones charged in order to call 911.

 What’s a Safety Plan?
 A safety plan is a plan of action that the victim of violence can put into place in a moment’s notice.
 For instance, where will a victim go if he or she has to flee?
 Where will the children be?
 Can a bag of clothing, money, important papers and other essentials be kept in a safe place?
 What support network is available; friends, neighbors, family?
 Advocates at Starting Point are experienced and available to help develop a safety plan.

 My friend/family member doesn’t want to call Starting Point.
-Can I call for her?
-You can call for yourself, because you are exposed to the trauma of relationship abuse.
+Can I call for them?
+You can call for yourself because you are exposed to the trauma of relationship abuse.
 You also need support in order to support your friend.
 Don’t hesitate to reach out and ask for the help you want to give your friend, as well as the help you may need for your own peace of mind.
 Your friend may be helped by the resources that you learn are available for victims of relationship abuse.